mpv-player/mpv/DOCS/interface-changes.rst

     - remove `--icc-contrast` and introduce `--icc-force-contrast`.
 The latter defaults to the equivalent of the old `--icc-contrast=inf`, and can instead be used to specifically set the contrast to any value.
+    - add a `--watch-later-options` option to allow configuring which options quit-watch-later saves
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.